dbuezas/lgt8fx/readme.md

 # Automated Releases

-Each time a a commit is pushed to master or a PR is merged, the release action will be triggered.
+Each time a PR is merged, the release action will be triggered.

 The following steps are executed
 * Generate the release artefacts (the lgt8f-1.0.x.zip file)